Book Series: Van der Lin #1

 Final Analysis of Passion’s Proud Captive

-Don’t despair.
-There’s a sequel to this book, and the fate of our protagonists will be fully and satisfyingly revealed… Right?
+Don’t despair, anxious readers.
+There’s a sequel to Pasion’s Proud Captive, so the fate of our protagonists will be fully and satisfyingly revealed… Right?

 This so-called romance is a mess.
 A hot, nasty mess.
 I read this bodice ripper so quickly because it really doesn’t take much thinking.
 It starts in action and just keeps going.

 - There is no introspection and proto-feminism of Wicked Loving Lies.